VMP1312/holbertonschool-zero_day/0x03-git/README.md

-In this project we learn how to use Git
+In this project we learn how to use Git (Update)